Forest Hills School District: History

 According to 2000 US Census Bureau data, it served a resident population of 13,597 people.
 By 2010, the district's population declined to 12,641 people.
 The educational attainment levels for the Forest Hills School District population (25 years old and over) were 88.7% high school graduates and 16.1% college graduates.
 The district is one of the 500 public school districts of Pennsylvania.
 The district operates 2 schools, providing kindergarten (5 years old) through 12th grade.
 Since 2009, the district has provided taxpayer funded preschool to 4-year-olds.
-The principal can be reached at 814-244-0323.

 According to the Pennsylvania Budget and Policy Center, 44.8% of the district's pupils lived at 185% or below the Federal Poverty level, as shown by their eligibility for the federal free or reduced price school meal programs in 2012.
 In 2010, the district residents’ per capita income was $14,904, while the median family income was $37,099.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.
 In Cambria County, the median household income was $39,574.
 By 2013, the median household income in the United States rose to $52,100.